4 Things to Consider When Choosing a School Bus

 4. THE FEEL

 I know this may not seem important or even rational, but sometimes you have to go with your intuition.

 When the two buses came finally arrived, we went to go look at them to choose, although we already had one firmly in mind.
-We wanted the one we thought was bigger based on the seats (that is when we learned that more seats doesn’t necessarily mean more bus).
+We wanted the one we thought was bigger based on the seats (that is when we learned that more seats don’t necessarily mean more space).